Poisson equation on Wasserstein space and diffusion approximations for McKean-Vlasov equation: Introduction and main result

-One of the noveltiy of the McKean-Vlasov equation (\ref{sde}) lies in that even the slow component $X_t^\eps$ has a fast varying term.
-This is known to be closely related to the homogenization of non-linear PDEs (see e.g. \cite{HP}).
-More importantly, all the coefficients in (\ref{sde}) rely on the distribution of the fast motion $Y_t^\eps$.
-Such feature would then capture the system explored in \cite{GGP}, and identify its asymptotic limit would serve to give insight into the nature of phase transitions for certain McKean-Vlasov systems as originally studied in \cite{D}.
-The key difficulties caused by these features are that, compared with the previous results (e.g. \cite{BS2,BS,BS3,CGPS,GP,HLL2,RSX}), we need to control the fluctuations estimate of the central limit type, and handle a totally non-linear frozen equation as well as the corresponding non-linear PDEs to serve as a corrector.
+Our aim in this paper is to derive rigorously the homogenized limit of the non-linear system (\ref{sde}) as $\eps\to0$.
+One of the novelty of the McKean-Vlasov equation (\ref{sde}) lies in that, even the slow component $X_t^\eps$ has a fast varying term.
+This is known to be closely related to the homogenization of non-linear PDEs (see e.g. \cite{CC2,CCKW,DGO,HP}).
+In particular, when $F\equiv G\equiv0$ and $H(x,\mu,y,\nu)=y$, then system (\ref{sde}) reduces to the overdamped non-linear kinetic equation (see e.g. \cite{CC2,J} and the references therein).
+More importantly, all the coefficients in system (\ref{sde}) rely on the distribution of the fast motion $Y_t^\eps$, which makes the situation more complicated.
+Such feature would then capture the system explored in \cite{GGP}, and identify its asymptotic limit would serve to give insight into the nature of phase transitions for some McKean-Vlasov systems as originally studied in \cite{D}.
+The key difficulties caused by these features are that, compared with the previous results (e.g. \cite{BS2,BS,BS3,CGPS,GP,HLL2,RSX}), we need to control the fluctuations of the functional central limit type, seek a totally non-linear SDE as the frozen equation, and handle the corresponding non-linear PDEs to serve as a corrector.

-It turns out that the limit for (\ref{sde}) will be given in terms of the solution of an non-linear Poisson equation.
+It turns out that the asymptotic limit for the system (\ref{sde}) will be given in terms of the solution of an non-linear Poisson equation.
 Namely, we need to consider the following Poisson equation on $\mR^{d_2}\times\sP_2(\mR^{d_2})$: